 If you’re considering visiting Rudesheim in winter, you will definitely find plenty of activities waiting for you!

-Rudesheim is known for the Rudesheim Christmas Market that takes place annually in the old town.
+Rudesheim is known for the Rudesheim Christmas Market which takes place annually in the old town.
 You will find vendors, kiosks, and a cozy vibe throughout the town.

 There are also plenty of Christmas Rhine cruises that will depart from Rudesheim and take you up and down the Rhine with delicious wine and spectacular castle views.